Friday and Saturday Shabbat Services

 2nd, 4th, and 5th Saturdays, 9:30am*

-A lay-led alternate Shabbat service followed by a Kiddush lunch and singing of z’mirot.
+A lay-led alternate Shabbat service in Zidell Chapel followed by a Kiddush lunch and singing of z’mirot.
 Interested in leading a part of the service or reading Torah?
-Contact: firstname.lastname@example.org. *When there is no Bar/Bat Mitzvah or special Shabbat programming, Downstairs Minyan will join the main service at 9:00am.
+Contact: email@example.com. *When there is no Bar/Bat Mitzvah or special Shabbat programming, Downstairs Minyan will join the main service at 9:30am.

 Youth and Family Services